 And it fits me as well

 Yes it does, yes it does.

-We weren’t allowed to start lessons until we were eight, but I tried to play anyway.
-I sat on the stool, moving my fingers one after the other over the keys, but it never sounded tuneful, and I felt frustrated that I couldn’t make the music I heard in my head.
+We weren’t allowed to start lessons until we were eight but I tried to play anyway.
+I sat on the stool and moved my fingers one after the other over the keys, but it never sounded tuneful, and I felt frustrated that I couldn’t make the music I heard in my head.
 I longed for my eighth birthday to hurry up and come.

-Sometimes, late at night when I was lying in bed, the opening bars of Neil’s Jonathon Livingston Seagull drifted through the house, and I pretended I needed a drink and sneaked out to the fridge, past Dad on the couch, showered and dressed in his smart clothes—a shirt with a collar, and trousers, not jeans—a glass of wine beside him, his eyes shut as he listened.
+Sometimes, late at night when I was lying in bed, the opening bars of Neil’s Jonathon Livingston Seagull drifted through the house, and I pretended I needed a drink and snuck out to the fridge, past Dad on the couch, showered and dressed in his smart clothes—a shirt with a collar, and trousers, not jeans—a glass of wine beside him and his eyes shut as he listened.

 On a painted sky

 Then cassettes came on the market and Dad bought a player for his car.
 We heard and felt the ‘voomp-voomp-voomp’ as he drove up the driveway past our bedroom window.
 He’d turn off the engine and sit in the car on his own, waiting and listening until the song had finished.